CultureCounts/API-examples/Api-docs.md

     	- **Options**

-    		- required : If question is madatory to answer
+    		- required : If question is mandatory to answer
     		- page
     		- choices : Choices of the question input type : dropdown, multiselect and multiplechoice
     		- child : sub question id